 - Wages your employee would have earned during their recovery from an on the job injury.

-In cases where a lawsuit is merit-less, your food truck can be covered for the court costs and attorney fees associated with defending yourself.
+In cases where a lawsuit is merit-less, your food truck can be covered for the court costs.
+This includes any attorney fees associated with defending yourself.
 Without making sure you have food truck workers’ comp in place these costs and fees would likely put you out of business.

 Key Details About Food Truck Workers’ Comp

-Take the time to shop around for your food truck workers’ comp package for your food truck, but make sure you keep the following in mind when you make your choice.
+Take the time to shop around for your food truck workers’ comp package for your food truck.
+Make sure you keep the following in mind when you make your choice.

 Understand Your State’s Workers’ Comp Laws